bhall2001/moduops/README.md

 # moduops
 Software for Model Railroad Operations

-ModuOps is an open source software project for Free-mo AND home layouts looking for software to assist in operation.
-ModuOps will generate trainlists (also known as a switchlist) used during operating sessions.
+ModuOps is a software project for Free-mo AND home layouts looking for software to assist in operation.
+ModuOps will generate trainlists (also known as switchlists) used during operating sessions.
+The software is FREE to download and includes a fully functional system with basic features.
+A yearly nomimal subscription unlocks aditional features and advanced scheduling engines.

 ModuOps is designed with the nuances of operating a Free-mo modular setup as it's primary criteria.
 Operations in this environment are quite different than operating a static layout.
 As an example, in a Free-mo setup, the "layout" is different every time it is put together.